9. The Anatomy of Plone¶

 In this part you will:

-- Learn a bit about the history of Plone.
+Learn a bit about the history and architecture of Plone.

 Plone started as a extension for CMF, which is a extension for Zope.
-Python, ZODB, Zope, CMF, Plone … – how does all that fit together?
+Python, ZODB, Zope, CMF, Plone, Volto … – how does all that fit together?

-- Very little impact on your code to make objects persistent
+There is very little impact on code to make objects persistent

 import persistent class Account(persistent.Persistent): def __init__(self): self.balance = 0.0 def deposit(self, amount): self.balance += amount def cash(self, amount): assert amount < self.balance self.balance -= amount